Ajinkyap22/Ajinkyap22/README.md

 <h1 align="center">Hi 👋, I'm Ajinkya Palaskar</h1>
-<h3 align="center">A Fullstack Developer and a Computer Science Student from Pune,India</h3>
+<h3 align="center">A Fullstack Developer and an IT Engineering student from Pune,India</h3>

 - 🌱 I’m currently working on my **Portfolio Site**